School as Hub Programming

 -

-Liberty Elementary School serves a diverse population of students in Head Start through sixth grade in downtown Omaha.
-The school provides an inclusion-based model for more focused instruction and a dual language program.
-Liberty offers many community-based services to support students, including a school-based health center.
+Liberty Elementary School serves a varied population of students in Head Start through sixth grade in downtown Omaha.
+The school provides a model for more focused instruction and a dual language program.
+Liberty offers many community services to support students, including a school-based health center.

 -